xaviero98-stack/Kubernetes/Project/README.md

 Before we deploy Iceberg we need to deploy MySQL database because Iceberg REST will look for it as soon as it is deployed and will fail if it cannot connect to it.

-So, to deploy the databse we do the following
+So, to deploy the database we do the following
 💡 Note: The storage ended up being **ephemeral** because this catalog will only store views, not tables, of course Iceberg REST views metadata comes in the form of data inside MySQL but **views are stateless** objects, and I already have a script to generate them in Trino:

 ```yaml